mitsuba-renderer/enoki/docs/matrix.rst

 .. cpp:function:: template <typename T, size_t Size> Matrix<T, Size> inverse_transpose(Matrix<T, Size> m)

-    Computes the inverse transpose of ``m`` using an efficient vectorized form of Cramer's rule.
+    Computes the inverse transpose of ``m`` using an branchless vectorized form of Cramer's rule.
 (This function is more efficient than ``transpose(inverse(m))``)

     .. warning::